 Y’all know my love for clams.
 I am always trying to think of different ways to prepare them.
 I recently entered a contest sponsored by Clifty Farm.
 I was sent a fabulous package of their Country Ham Slices and Country Ham Seasoning Pieces to prepare an appetizer, breakfast and entree.
 It was only natural for me to pair my favorite gifts from the sea with the ultimate southern staple, country ham.
 The two combined, created an amazing appetizer that is salty, sweet and savory!
+You will love this recipe for Clams with Crispy Country Ham and Maple Apple Foam.
 Be sure to follow Clifty Farm on Facebook and Instagram.
 Click here for a coupon to try their amazing line of products!

 When I think of Country Ham, I think of breakfast…what better way to top off these fabulous clams and crispy country ham, than with a touch of Maple Apple Foam.
 Sound complicated?
 Not in the least!
 For this recipe, I used the seasoned country ham pieces…diced up and crisped in my favorite Lodge Cast Iron pan!

 Local to Charlotte, be sure to grab your super fresh clams at The Carolina Meat & Fish Co.
 I used an immersion blender to create the foam.
 I am thinking about adding this whipped cream dispenser to my array of kitchen tools…how fun will this be to use in creating more tasty foams?